tomisiiiin/COMP_6905_Project/Project Ideas/Documentation_Plan.md

 RECAP OF TODAY'S MEETING
 We worked on the project proposal to be submitted tomorrow.
 We changed the name of the project from Student Peer-to-Peer Marketplace to Student TradeHub.
+Anya designed a flowchart to be used for the system design.